nriley/brightness/README.md

 This tool enables programmatic control of macOS screen brightness.
 You can set and retrieve hardware brightness settings with this utility.

 <table><tr><th>
-	Please note that if you cannot control your display’s brightness from Displays System Preferences, you will not be able to do it with `brightness`.
+	Please note that if you cannot control your display’s brightness from Displays System Preferences, you will not be able to do it with <tt>brightness</tt>.
 See <a href="https://github.com/nriley/brightness/issues/11">this issue</a> for more information and some potential other options.
 </th></tr></table>

 Install with Homebrew